vicentegarcia-n/vicentegarcia-n/README.md

   - Ponlo en práctica: Prepárate para los trabajos en ciberseguridad

 ### Proyectos 🚀
-- [Security audit: Botium Toys](https://github.com/vicentegarcia-n/BotiumToys_Auditoria): Security audit conducted at Botium Toys (fictitious company), where security controls, regulatory compliance are examined and a memorandum is issued to interested parties.
 - [Chat](https://github.com/lilalizzza/Chat): This chat is held in the subject "Operating Systems", Python is used, TCP and UDP protocols are handled.

 ## Contáctame 📫